 My overarching research for the project and thesis will explore how forecasting as; 1) a projection of our desires, 2) an interpretaive system, and 3) a control mechanism, produces reality.
 It will be a research on systemics reflecting the choreography of cybernetics(feedback loop systems) and speculation.
-Through case studies from discourses such as economy (stock market predictions), meteorology (weather predictions), and culture(predictions of hit movies and music), I will interrogate how the role of prediction as a technological phenomenon and discourse, triggers the chain of the 'automatic realisation' of self-fillfilling prophecy in the formation of the reality.
+Through case studies from discourses such as economy (stock market predictions), meteorology (weather predictions), and culture(predictions of hit movies and music), I will interrogate how the role of prediction as a technological phenomenon and discourse, triggers the chain of the 'automatic realisation' of self-fillfilling prophecy.